dtcenter/METdataio/docs/Users_Guide/load_data.rst

 .. dropdown:: The following is an explanation of the required and optional elements and any limitations

   *These are element names.
-The XML angle brackets (<>) as seen in the XML specification file are omitted*
+The XML angle brackets (<>) as seen in the XML specification file are omitted for simplicity*

     .. dropdown::   load_spec